hcoles/QuickBuilder/README.md

 ```

-And use it like any other builder
+Get an instance by calling QB.builder, then use it like any other builder

 ```java
     Person p = QB.builder(PersonBuilder.class).withName("Bob").withAge(42).build();
 ```

-For non beans you can supply a "seed" function to create the type
+For classes without a public non no-args constructor you can supply a "seed" function that creates the instance.

 ```java
  class Seed implements Generator<Person, PersonBuilder> {